ausmartway/vault-config-as-code/identities/README.md

 1. **Always validate before committing** - Set up pre-commit hooks
 2. **Run validation in CI/CD** - Prevent invalid files from merging
-3. **Use the simple validator for quick checks** - Faster feedback loop
+3. **Use the Python validator for development** - Fast feedback with graceful fallback
-4. **Use the full validator for comprehensive checks** - Better error messages
+4. **Use the shell validator for CI/CD** - Comprehensive validation with detailed errors
 5. **Keep schemas up to date** - Update validation rules as requirements change

 ## File Organization